 this blog occasionally uses affiliate links and I will be compensated if you purchase after clicking on my links, at no extra cost to you. read the full disclosure here

-I’ve spent plenty of time day-dreaming of what my children’s faces will look like, how their voices will change, what they’re personal convictions will be, and everything in between honestly!
+I’ve spent plenty of time daydreaming of what my children’s faces will look like, how their voices will change, what their personal convictions will be, and everything in between honestly!

 I’ve wondered whether they’ll roam when they’re grown or if they’ll stay close to mom and dad.
 I’ve thought endlessly about the role I’ll have in my grandchildren’s lives!

 When my brain finally snaps back to the hear-and-now I have to remind myself that today is today and that since I won’t get it back, the best thing I can do is be the mom my kids need

 Preparing for the Teenage Years Starts Years Prior